OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ```

 Manifest is a text file and can be edited within Android Studio (the preferred IDE for Android development).
 A lot more useful options can be added to manifest files, which are listed in the official [Android Manifest file documentation](https://developer.android.com/guide/topics/manifest/manifest-intro.html "Android Developer Guide for Manifest").

+#### App Components

+Android apps are made of several high-level components.
+The main components are:

+- Activities
+- Fragments
+- Intents
+- Broadcast receivers
+- Content providers and services

+All these elements are provided by the Android operating system in the form of predefined classes available through APIs.

 ##### Activities